AdrianCobo/HardatSimpleStorage/README.md

 npx hardhat help
 ```

-This repo follow the lesson 5 from the course course developed by Patrick Collins and FreeCodeCamp.
+This repo follows the lesson 5 from the course course developed by Patrick Collins and FreeCodeCamp.

 Course: https://www.youtube.com/watch?v=gyMwXuJrbJQ